List of Conan sketches: Someone is thrown off the studio's roof by security

 Conan has demonstrated zero tolerance for obnoxious audience members, Andy's antics, and even a mascot for Anthony Weiner's penis.
 There have been five or more instances where Conan has motioned for security to take away an offending character.
 They drag the person to the top of the studio's roof and then throw them (actually a mannequin dressed and made to look like them) onto the hard concrete lot below.

 During the show's visit to Atlanta in April 2013, a mannequin of Union Army General William Tecumseh Sherman (the victor of the Battle of Atlanta) was thrown off the roof of TBS' headquarters.
 When he didn't die, they deep fried his head in waffle batter and shot him out of the city from a giant cannon.

 When the show was in San Diego for San Diego Comic-Con in 2016, the security guards threw Captain Make America Great Again (a hybrid of Captain America and Donald Trump) out of a top floor window of the Spreckels Theater Building.

 Things That Have Never Ever Been Said

 Conan and Andy take turns reading phrases that they claim have never been texted or tweeted ever before in the history of mankind.
 Examples include "I'm sorry I can't take a lunch break right now, we are totally swamped here at RadioShack."

 This Is Conan

 On the show's relaunch episode, Conan and Andy parody the NBC program This is Us.
 In the parody, Andy plays Conan's wife and they also have three children, Evan, Abbie, and an unnamed baby.
 Milo Ventimiglia made a cameo as his character on the actual show, Jack Pearson.

 User agreements

-Conan will list hidden items of the terms of service for popular smartphone apps, such as on female driven dating app Bumble, you agree to send unsolicited dick pics.
+Conan will list hidden items of the terms of service for popular mobile apps, Bumble, you agree to send unsolicited dick pics.